Color Tools¶

 注釈

-The tool settings are listed below:
+The tool settings are simple:

-Hue: The slider allow you to select a hue in the color circle (-180, 180).
+Hue: This slider selects a hue in the color circle (-180, 180) to adjust the colors in the image.

 Channel Mixer¶